Last updated October 30, 2020

 We are committed to disability justice and web accessibility, and we continually work to make this website accessible to people with varied embodiments and dis/abilities.

-We seek out ongoing training and resources on how to use alt text, transcripts/captions, contrast ratios, typography size and shape, heading tags, ARIA tags, accessible pdf elements, anchor text, and other Web Content Accessibility Guidelines (WCAG) techniques that we then apply to this site.
+We seek out ongoing training and resources for Web Content Accessibility Guidelines (WCAG) on how to use alt text, transcripts/captions, contrast ratios, typography size and shape, heading tags, ARIA tags, accessible pdf elements, anchor text, and other accessibility techniques that we then apply to this site.

 But we are also still learning and know that accessibility is an ongoing process rather than a one-time checklist.